The excerpts below are taken from Sandra’s presentation to the Atlanta Women’s Network on February 23, 2021.

 On Knowing Your Superpower

 Knowing your superpower is so important, it can be life and career-altering.
-Why you ask?
+Why, do you ask?
 Because we are the leaders of our lives.

 Learn how to strategize for success, unleash your superpower and find & attract YOUR ideal clients.